 Add a line above the credentials as follows:

 NOTE: You can add credentials to this file as needed.
 Separate each set of credentials with a

-[header]as shown.
-Then, within the syntax of your API calls, you can specify which section of the .edgerc file contains the related credential set like this:
+[header]as shown in the example.
+Then, within the syntax of your API calls, you can specify which section of the .edgerc file contains the related credential like this:

 http --auth-type edgegrid -a <section_name>: :/<api_endpoint>.

 Save the file in your home directory with the name

 .edgercthen make API calls with the Diagnostic Toos API.

 For this exercise, you’ll use HTTPie to make a simple dig IP address lookup request with the Diagnostic Tools API.

 Request the locations of servers in the Akamai network that can run the diagnostic tools.

 STEP RESULT: You receive a 200 OK response with the location results.